Bes0n/EX407-Ansible-Automation/README.md

     - Roles, blocks, and inventories
   - Essential variable use:
     - -debug: msg="Look!
 I'm using my variable {{myVar}}!"
-  - A not on quotes:
+  - A note on quotes:
     - name: "{{package}}"

 - Dictionary variables